 The school year is divided into two 20-week semesters: Fall and Spring.
 Each semester, students receive a new schedule.
-Each Semester, students take up to eight courses (most students take a double period of math, so have seven classes total) and participate in guidance sessions.
-Students earning full credit could receive up to 8.25 credits a year, and can also earn credit for participation in Early College, Green Jobs Corps, community service, and out-of-school programs.
+Each Semester, students take up to seven courses and participate in guidance.
+Students earning full credit could receive up to 7.50 credits a year, and can also earn credit for participation in Early College, Green Jobs Corps, community service, and out-of-school programs.